wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.V.8

 <p class=fip id=p8>
-8.&emsp;What happens to perceptions if there are no judgements and nothing but perfect equality?
+8. What happens to perceptions if there are no judgements and nothing but perfect equality?
 <sup>2</sup>Perception becomes impossible.
 <sup>3</sup>Truth can only be known.
 <sup>4</sup>All of it is equally true, and knowing any part of it is to know all of it.